HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="mobile-year-over-year-cms-cls-performance.png",
   caption="Mobile year-over-year CMS CLS performance.", description="Bar chart comparing the percentage of mobile websites achieving a \"good\" Cumulative Layout Shift (CLS) score across ten platforms for 2024 and 2025.
-Wix shows the most significant improvement, rising from approximately 86% in 2024 to 95% in 2025, while Duda and Squarespace also maintain strong lead positions with scores of 92% and 88% respectively.
-Conversely, Weebly is the only platform showing a clear decline in layout stability, dropping to 58%, whereas WordPress and Joomla remain stable with scores around the 80% mark.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1790391969&format=interactive", sheets_gid="12600581", sql_file="TODO.sql", width=600, height=559
+Wix shows the most significant improvement, rising from approximately 86% in 2024 to 95% in 2025, while Duda and Squarespace also maintain strong lead positions with scores of 93% and 89% respectively.
+Conversely, Weebly is the only platform showing a clear decline in layout stability, dropping to 58%, whereas WordPress and Joomla remain stable with scores around the 84% mark.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1790391969&format=interactive", sheets_gid="12600581", sql_file="core_web_vitals_yoy.sql", width=600, height=559
   )